outdreamer/build-a-cure/docs/tasks/implementation_examples/examples_of_implementation_methods.md

 	        		    - 'some graph structures are more powerful than others, such as networks, maps, trees, sequences, etc'
 	        		    - 'the differences between these useful structures involve objects (variables/functions) in the graphs, connection functions (like similarity or interaction function), and the structure variables like direction (in causal networks, for example)'
 	        		    - 'a graph of graphs (like the interface interface, or the meaning interface) is a useful structure to organize these variables'
+                - most of these have common variables, such as including 'known common useful structures', applying common useful intents like 'reduce/connect/compare', identifying structures that are relevant to 'problems', etc

             - identifying interface structures like 'efficiencies' that align with regression problem space structures such as 'symmetries' or 'densities' by relevant structures like 'causes' ('this point is a hub' meaning 'a lot of inputs created this output bc it was particularly efficient for something') and identifying functions to connect those interface structures with causes that can be mapped to other variable sets (other efficiencies can be generated and checked for, once the reason of 'efficiency' is known as a cause of some 'variable interaction structure'), meaning other relevant useful 'low-cost, high-reward uses of inputs' for known intents can be hypothesized and checked for in the data set to determine the prediction function, as well as 'other causes of efficiency such as energy limits, which could cause other structures related to energy like power imbalances, power concentrations/compoundings, power takeovers, power dispersions, power vacillations, etc'
                 - this is useful bc structures like 'efficiencies' are related to 'symmetries' and other specific useful structures in the regression problem space like 'densities' in their usefulness for predicting/explaining/limiting change